EleutherAI/gpt-neox/tools/hparam-readme.md

 ![image](https://user-images.githubusercontent.com/42869065/125508038-a2ced583-f55d-4fa2-8c6e-99cc5d893f56.png)

 Edit the config to only keep the desired hparams (neox has over 170!).
 Then click on initialize sweep and an agent will be created.
+Remember to change `program` to `tools/hparam_search_wandb.py`

 ## 3. Launch the agent
 You'll be greeted by this screen